 This innovation will constantly be utilized in each match at the 2022 FIFA World Cup, including various specialized apparatuses and gadgets for the two teams.
 The specialized and clinical staff of the partaking groups will be furnished with workstations and a devoted line to speak with mentors, as well as clinical staff on the seat.
 By investigating the player’s movement on the field, the mentor can change the strategies as needed.

-Who will emerge champions of the world at the end of the competition?
+Who will emerge as champions of the 2022 world cup at the end of the competition?
 We will wait and see.